dennybritz/deeplearning-papernotes/teaching-machines-to-read-and-comprehend.md

 #### Notes:

 - How does document length affect the Deep LSTM reader?
 The appendix shows an anlysis for attention models, but not for the Deep LSTM.
+A goal of the paper is to show that attention mechanisms are well suited for long documents because the fixed vector encoding is a bottleneck.
+The authors don't show this.
 - Do they truncate the gradient?
 I can't imagine they unroll the network for 2000 steps.
 The training parameters details don't mention it.
 - The mathematical notation in thie paper is horrible.
 The concepts are relatively simple, but the formulas are hard to parse.
 - What if you limited the output vocabulary to words appearing in the query document?